-There are only 190 statutory school days in one year and 175 days (weekends and school holidays) available to use for holidays.
-Therefore every school day counts!
+- There are only 190 statutory school days in one year and 175 days (weekends and school holidays) available to use for holidays or leave.
+Therefore, every school day counts!

 Details of Cambridgeshire schools' term and holiday dates are available on the school term dates page.

-Prior to June 2013, the Education (Pupil Registration) (England) Regulations 2006 allowed for headteachers to grant leave of absence for a term time family holiday in 'special circumstances' and for extended leave in exceptional circumstances.
+Prior to June 2013, the Education (Pupil Registration) (England) Regulations 2006 allowed for headteachers to grant leave of absence for term-time leave or family holiday in 'special circumstances' and for extended leave in exceptional circumstances.

 Amendments to these regulations remove references to family holidays and extended leave.
-The amendments make it clear that headteachers may not grant any leave of absence during term time unless there are exceptional circumstances and that headteachers should determine the number of school days a child can be away from school if the leave is granted.
+The amendments state that headteachers may not grant any leave of absence during term time unless there are exceptional circumstances.
+Headteachers should determine the number of school days a child can be away from school if the leave is granted.

 Your rights and responsibilities

-If your child is registered at school you must ensure that they attend regularly.
+- If your child is registered at a school you must ensure that they attend regularly.

-If parents take their child on holiday in term time this will be counted as unauthorised absence - this is the same as truancy and you may be at risk of a penalty notice being applied.
+- If parents take their child on holiday or leave in term time, this will be counted as an unauthorised absence.
+This is the same as truancy and you may be at risk of a penalty notice fine being issued.

 What you can do